 clement's bookmarks 2

 my sig is getting too long, so this is my answer to that.
-Eg, today i added the three circles tool.
+Eg, the day i created this, i added the three circles tool.

 when all else fails